-At Addiction Campuses, our extensive treatment facilities offer both detox and rehabilitation programs under the same roof to provide a seamless transition from one service to the next.
+At Vertava Health, our extensive treatment facilities offer both detox and rehabilitation programs under the same roof to provide a seamless transition from one service to the next.

 Patients who attend our treatment centers can benefit from some of the following treatment methodologies: